opscott94/careerpath/README.md

 CareerPath Ghana solves this by providing:
 1. An automated WASSCE aggregate calculator and entry requirement validator for undergraduate programs.
-2. A reverse qualification engine that finds every university degree a student qualifies for based on their grades.
+2. A reverse qualification engine that discovers every university degree a student qualifies for based on their grades.
 3. An AI-powered career recommendation engine that translates student passions and strengths into viable academic pathways.
-4. A comprehensive career directory detailing job roles, salary outlooks, required SHS electives, and corresponding university degrees.
+4. An AI-driven career lookup engine that generates real-time, Ghana-specific career outlooks, professional job roles, and key employers for every degree programme.
 5. A NaCCA-aligned JHS-to-SHS curriculum guide that prioritizes direct subject combinations.
 6. A searchable repository of programs and cut-off points for major public universities in Ghana.